Eliteserien records and statistics: All-time Eliteserien table

-The all-time Eliteserien table is a cumulative record of all match results, points and goals of every team that has played in the Eliteserien since the start of a one-league top flight in 1963.
-The table that follows is accurate as of the end of the 2022 season.
-Teams in bold are part of the 2022 Eliteserien.
+The all-time Eliteserien table is a cumulative record of all match results, points and goals of every team that has played in the Eliteserien since the start of a one-league top flight in the 1961–62 season.
+The table that follows is accurate as of the end of the 2024 season.
+Teams in bold are part of the 2025 Eliteserien.
 Numbers in bold are the record (highest either positive or negative) numbers in each column.

-League or status at the beginning of 2022:
+League at the beginning of 2025: